Information

 A fully peer-to-peer twitter prototype built with CRDTs that seeks to explore what an entirely decentralized, local-first social media platform may look like.Happenings (2019 - present)

-A social platform for organizing and archiving community events.
+An events platform for social organizing and community memory.